JayavarshiniRaja/Face-Recognition-System/README.md

-end to end machine learning project or data science project of classifying tech celebrity image classification. classify an image of my favourite 6 CEO's
+End to End Machine Learning project or Data Science project of classifying tech celebrity image classification. classify an image of my favourite 6 CEO's

 Workflow of the project :